 The DR365V is a unified storage and server hyperconverged infrastructure (HCI) with compute, networking, storage, and virtualization built into one easy-to-manage appliance.
-This means users can leverage the Veeam console to provision virtual NAS (NFS or CIFS) shared on the DR365V appliance to be used as local backup repositories.
+This means users can leverage the Veeam console to provision virtual NAS (NFS or CIFS) or S3 object storage shared on the DR365V appliance to be used as local backup repositories.

-The DR365V supports VMware, Hyper-V, KVM, or XenServer (Citrix) hypervisors.
-Users can choose any flavor of hypervisor that best fits their needs and budget.
+Moreover, the DR365V supports VMware, Hyper-V, KVM, or XenServer (Citrix) hypervisors.
+Users can choose any flavor of hypervisor that best fits their requirements.
 (Learn More)

 What is a cloud backup storage or object storage repository?